Health and Wellness

 If you have health insurance (other than the insurance offered through Prescott College): Waiver Process

 You must complete the Health and Wellness Student Insurance Online Waiver.
 This process will be available beginning May 13, 2019 to August 30, 2019.
 If you do not complete the online waiver process by the designated date, you will be enrolled in the Aetna Student Health Insurance Plan and you will be responsible for the insurance premium.
 Students only waive out once per academic year, but if a student misses the waiver deadline, they will be held responsible for the charges of both terms.

 If you do not have health insurance: Enrollment Process

-If you do not complete the online waiver or enrollment process by the September 1, 2017 deadline, you will be automatically enrolled in the Aetna Student Health Insurance Plan and your student account will be charged.
+If you do not complete the online waiver or enrollment process by the closing dates below, you will be automatically enrolled in the Aetna Student Health Insurance Plan and your student account will be charged.
 Insurance ID cards will be mailed by the insurance company to the address you have on file with the school.
 A temporary card can be issued upon request after the waiver deadline has passed.